SFDigitalServices/sf-dahlia-lap/README.md

 To debug javascript, run Rails server in the prefered way.
 Go to browser and open inspector (⌥+⌘+I).
 Go to Sources tab and press ⌘+P to search for a file that you want to debug eg. PaperApplicationForm.
 Click line number to set a breakpoint in the place you want to debug.
 You can also add watch expressions, step into or over lines like in VS code debugger.

 ## React Hooks
 Wanted to post a basic intro to react hooks here as they will make our code more performant and allow us to use more functional components.
+I have examples below but you can read more on the [React Documentation](https://reactjs.org/docs/hooks-overview.html)

 ### useState, useEffect, and useRef Hooks
 These hooks are all built-in to react by default.